 As a public company, we incur significant legal, accounting and other expenses.
-We incur costs associated with our public company reporting requirements as well as costs associated with corporate governance requirements, including requirements under the Sarbanes-Oxley Act of 2002, the rules of the Nasdaq Market and the provisions of the Israeli Companies Law that apply to public companies.
+We incur costs associated with our public company reporting requirements as well as costs associated with corporate governance requirements, including requirements under the Sarbanes-Oxley Act of 2002, the rules of the Nasdaq Stock Market and the provisions of the Israeli Companies Law that apply to public companies.
 For example, as a public company, we have created additional board committees and are required to have two external directors pursuant to the Israeli Companies Law.
-We also hired a full-time chief financial officer in November 2005 and intend to increase our accounting and financial staff.
-In addition, we expect to incur significant costs in connection with disclosure controls and procedures and the assessment of our internal controls over financial reporting, as required under the Sarbanes-Oxley Act of 2002.
-Furthermore, due to the enhanced liability imposed on directors and officers of a public company, our director and officer liability insurance is more difficult and more expensive for us to obtain.
+We have also contracted an internal auditor and a consultant for implementation of and compliance with the requirements under the Sarbanes-Oxley Act.
 See "Item 5 Operating and Financial Review and Prospects - Overview - General and Administrative Expenses" for a discussion of our increased expenses as a result of being a public company.